yichousun/Winter2021_CS249_GNN/Paper_Presentation/Expressive_Power/PowerfulGNNs/quiz.md

 ## Question 2.
 (Ture/False)

-The paper considers only the case where the input node features are from a countable set
+The paper considers only the case where the input node feature vectors are from a countable set

 ## Question 3.
 (Ture/False)